bollu/lz/README.md

 new type: |(!lz.thunk<i64>, !lz.thunk<i64>) -> i64|
 ```

-- I gess I need to manually convert the FunctionType using the `TypeConverter`.
+- I guess I need to manually convert the FunctionType using the `TypeConverter`.

+- Another MLIR bug (?)
+Anything whose legality is checked with `isDynamicallyLegal` needs to be `rewrite.erase`d and then `rewriter.create`d.
+It seems like you can't use `rewriter.replaceOpWithNewOp` for such operations.
 # Wednesday Dec 10th

 What are the guarantees of the use/def chain?
 Does it guarantee us that the